Skip to content

 Yes, you can disable some security patches for attacks like Meltdown and Spectre, to gain some CPU performance.
 It does work and should have a noticeable improvement.

-Obviously this is not recommended in most cases, but if all you want to do is game from your Steam library and occasionally browse the web (which is most of us), you are probably going to be fine.
+Obviously this is usually not recommended, but if all you want to do is game from your Steam library and occasionally browse the web (which is most of us), you are probably going to be fine.
+Also remember the console is already jailbroken...
+Not really going for security with that one.

 To do that it's surprisingly simple.
 Open the bootargs.txt file, or create it in the same folder of the kernel if it doesn't exist already, then add this line, save and reboot: